DraconDev/azumi/AI_GUIDE_FOR_WRITING_AZUMI.md

 ### 3. CSS Minification

--   Styles defined in `<div>` blocks are automatically parsed and minified at compile time.
+-   Styles defined in `<style>` blocks are automatically parsed and minified at compile time.
 -   Comments and whitespace are removed to reduce payload size.
 -   No configuration needed.